 PREPARATION FOR LOCKOUT OR TAGOUT

 The “authorized” employee shall make a survey to locate and identify all isolating devices to be certain which switch(s), valve(s) or other energy isolating devices apply to the equipment to be locked or tagged out.
 More than one hazardous energy source and/or means of disconnect (electrical, mechanical, or others) may be involved.
 If more than one energy source or stored energy consult the Appendices E and F for specific procedures and then follow the specified procedure.
-In the case that a machine or piece of equipment does not have a specific procedure, no work can proceed until () writes and provides the authorized person with a specific procedure.
+In the case that a machine or piece of equipment does not have a specific procedure, no work can proceed until (name or title of authorized management official) writes and provides the authorized person with a specific procedure.

 SEQUENCE OF LOCKOUT, BLOCKOUT OR TAGOUT SYSTEM PROCEDURE